 Distribution-based analytics is a process whereby sales results are adjusted according to the distribution levels of the particular product groups being analyzed.

-There are two primary areas where distribution-based analytics is used to best effect, which we’ll get into later.
+There are two primary areas where distribution-based analytics is used to make better decisions, which we’ll get into later.

 ...And why should you care?